KessokuTeaTime/Stenographer/README.md

 ### Stenographer for Fabric `1.19.4`

 > [!WARNING]
 > This version of **Stenographer** is outdated.
-Newer modifies will only be made to the latst few versions.
+Newer modifications will only be made to the latst few versions.